 Puma basketball shoes have been on the rise in recent years.
 Puma reintroduced itself into the performance basketball market in 2019 with the release of the Puma Clyde Hardwood, which was a great first offering from the brand.
-Puma also signed some top-notch talent to the brand including DeAndre Ayton, Michael Porter Jr. and Terry Rozier, but when they landed LaMelo Ball, the world started to take notice.
-At this point, the brand has started to produce some excellent products and several Puma basketball shoes have already made it onto our Best Basketball Shoes list.
+Puma also signed some top-notch talent to the brand, including DeAndre Ayton, Michael Porter Jr., and Terry Rozier, but when they landed LaMelo Ball, the world started to take notice.
+At this point, the brand has started to produce some excellent products, and several Puma basketball shoes have already made it onto our Best Basketball Shoes list.

 Though the brand was quiet for a long time, at least in the basketball space, we’re glad that they’re finding their stride again.
 Whenever we have more competitors in the footwear space, it usually means better and more options for everyone.
 We’re all here for it.
 With that, check out our list of the Best Puma Basketball Shoes that you can buy right now.

-Last updated 05.18.2022
+Last updated 01.31.2023

 Best Puma Basketball Shoes Overall

-Puma Court Rider
+Puma TRC Blaze Court

-Puma Fusion Nitro
+Puma Rise Nitro